Decision tree pruning: Cost complexity pruning

 The function $\operatorname{prune}(T,t)$ defines the tree obtained by pruning the subtrees $t$ from the tree $T$.
 Once the series of trees has been created, the best tree is chosen by generalized accuracy as measured by a training set or cross-validation.

 Examples

 Pruning could be applied in a compression scheme of a learning algorithm to remove the redundant details without compromising the model's performances.

-In neural networks, pruning removes entire neurons or layers of neurons.
+In neural networks, pruning falls into two broad categories.
+Unstructured pruning removes individual weights or connections, typically those below a chosen magnitude threshold, producing a sparse weight matrix.
+While this can dramatically reduce parameter count, the irregular pattern of remaining weights makes it difficult to accelerate on standard hardware.
+Structured pruning, by contrast, removes entire neurons, channels, filters, or layers, producing a smaller but still dense network that is easier to accelerate on conventional hardware, though it is generally more difficult to achieve high sparsity ratios without degrading accuracy.

+A common workflow is train-prune-fine-tune: a network is first trained to convergence, pruned according to a chosen criterion, and then fine-tuned for a few additional epochs at a low learning rate to recover any accuracy lost during pruning.
+This process may be repeated iteratively, with the pruning rate increased at each round.